hashem1/accessible-poetry/readme.txt

 1. Download the link.
 2. Upload the zip file via the Plugin upload.
 3. Activate the plugin.
-4. Go to \"Tools > Accessible Poetry\" for more details.
+4. Go to "Tools > Accessible Poetry" for more details.